Ron Klain: Clinton administration

-Gore campaign 1999–2000
+Gore campaign (1999–2000)

-Klain continued to serve as Gore’s chief of staff following the official launch of Gore’s presidential campaign on June 16, 1999.
+Klain continued to serve as Gore's chief of staff following the official launch of Gore's presidential campaign on June 16, 1999.
 On August 2, 1999, Klain resigned from the role to join the Washington, D.C., office of O'Melveny & Myers, a law firm.
-As general counsel of Gore's Recount Committee, Klain oversaw the November-December 2000 recount of votes in Florida, which ended when the Supreme Court put an end to the counting and George W. Bush was named the winner.
+As general counsel of Gore's Recount Committee, Klain oversaw the November–December 2000 recount of votes in Florida, which ended when the Supreme Court put an end to the counting and George W. Bush was named the winner.

-Lobbying

-Klain was registered as a lobbyist for Fannie Mae until 2005.

 2004–2014

 During the early primaries of the 2004 presidential campaign, Klain worked as an adviser to Wesley Clark during Clark's run for president.
 After John Kerry won the Democratic nomination, Klain became heavily involved behind the scenes in his campaign.
+Klain was registered as a lobbyist for Fannie Mae until 2005.

 Klain served as an informal adviser to Evan Bayh who is from Klain's home state of Indiana.
 In 2005, Klain left his partnership at O'Melveny & Myers to become executive vice president and general counsel of Revolution LLC, a technology venture capital firm launched by AOL co-founder Steve Case.
 At the time of his October 2014 appointment as Ebola response coordinator, he was general counsel at Revolution LLC and President of Case Holdings.